 M2R Rally Cross Jacket

 comfortable.
 It doesn't have the usual hard-backed armor

 in the shoulders and elbows, substituting a thick padding instead,

-and this probably adds to the comfort factor because it gives the rider more
+and this probably adds to the comfort factor because it gives

-zip-in, removable waterproof and windproof liner.
-The liner attaches
+backed by a zip-in, removable waterproof and windproof liner.

-the liner that is first secured.
+of the liner that is first secured.
 A double layer of the liner

 is then placed over the inner zipper.
 A second liner zipper

 Next, the big main zipper of the jacket is secured, then

 this and secures with Velcro an nice, big, rubber-covered "King

 It sounds more complicated than it is but the system really